Introduction to Exploratory Testing

 - Exploratory testing covers all the requirements, scenario and test cases.

-- It helps in encouraging the intuition and creativity of tester.
+- It helps in encouraging the intuition and creativity of the tester.

 Below are the listed disadvantages: